 Software systems are an integral part of life from business applications to consumer products.
 Quality has become a major paradigm these days.
 Software testing itself is a vast area to be classified.
 Primarily, testing can be performed in two ways; either manually or automated testing.
 It is very crucial to decide when to choose manual or automation testing during software development to ensure quality meeting project constraints.
-Hence, latest deployment methods are required to provide well-functioning software in production as frequent as possible.
+Hence, the latest deployment methods are required to provide well-functioning software in production as frequent as possible.
 This is where Continuous Integration and continuous deployment comes into use.

 What is CI/CD?

-It means continual integration of the code to the relevant branch of working project.
+It means continual integration of the code to the relevant branch of the working project.
 It implies that "integration tests" are run at every code change while Continuous Delivery means that every change that passes tests are automatically deployed.

 Unfortunately, this approach introduces problems due to troublesome testing strategies followed in numerous companies.
-Some organizations emphasize on automation and fully avoid manual testers.
+Some organizations emphasize automation and fully avoid manual testers.
 Others concentrate on automation testing but not allowing testers to get involved in test strategies.
 Therefore, a moderate approach needs to be followed to take full advantage of automation testing.

 Verification vs. Testing

 In addition to this, focusing on automation checks fulfilling the acceptance criteria when developing a new feature will only enable you to reach a small part of the way towards good quality.
 It can seem easy to develop and check (not test) the functionality.
 In addition to this, it is thought to perform the same tests repetitively.
 But they are failed at finding one important scenario which could be the most valuable one.
-On the flip-side, if focus is on finding things which have not been considered by the team yet would ensure great quality.
+On the flip-side, if the focus is on finding things that have not been considered by the team yet would ensure great quality.

 Advantages of manual over automation

 Furthermore, only a fraction can be automated out of the planned ones because automation is time consuming and difficult task.
-Apparently, it will not provide full assurance to the stakeholders in context of quality.
+Apparently, it will not provide full assurance to the stakeholders in the context of quality.

 This repeatable checking finds things that were conjectured to be known.
 These items can probably change as time passes with the system development.
 In this area specifying the expected outcome correctly is feasible.

 Exploring beyond the specification will recognize things to be explored and learnt more about.
 This might include areas for research, particular risks or just a desired idea to understand.
-It is not possible to clearly state outcome before examining here.
+It is not possible to clearly state the outcome before examining here.
 Moreover, it is unlikely to automate such things.

 Testers have the tendency to discover new things while exploring/testing.